-The Cliffs of Moher are around 270 kilometres from Dublin.
-As mentioned above, it only takes around three hours by car to get there as Ireland roadways are modern and efficient.
+The Cliffs of Moher are around 270 kilometers from Dublin.
+As mentioned above, it only takes about three hours by car to get there as Ireland roadways are modern and efficient.

-There are two main ways to get to the Cliffs of Moher from Dublin and that’s via rental car or to take a day tour to the Cliffs of Moher.
-Personally we have rented a car on our past two visits to Ireland.
+There are two main ways to get to the Cliffs of Moher from Dublin, and that’s via rental car or to take a day tour to the Cliffs of Moher.
+We have rented a car on our past two visits to Ireland.
 Having a rental car gives us the freedom to go where we want when we want, and it was great to have on our day to the Cliffs of Moher so we could explore afterward.

-The other popular option is to hop on a day tour and if you are a nervous driver it’s definitely the preferred method.
-Hoping on a tour makes it an easy and carefree day to the Cliffs of Moher. it’s easy, someone else handles driving the Irish roads, and you get a fair amount of time at the cliffs.
-A day tour typically leaves Dublin at 7 am and returns around 7 pm and you will be sitting on the bus for at least 6-7 hours.
+The other popular option is to hop on a day tour, and if you are a nervous driver, it’s the preferred method.
+Hoping on a day tour makes it an easy and carefree day to the Cliffs of Moher.
+It’s easy, someone else handles driving the Irish roads, and you get a fair amount of time at the cliffs.
+A day tour typically leaves Dublin at 7 am, and returns around 7 pm and you will be sitting on the bus for at least 6-7 hours.

-Other facilities that are included that you may not have thought of include a baggage storage service, first aid center, coin-operated telescopes, ATM, and even wheelchairs should you or a friend require one.
-There’s also a colorful array of gift and souvenir shops, selling everything from Cliffs of Moher branded merchandise to traditional Irish products like hand-knit wool sweaters, Gaelic music, and traditional Irish jewelry (ask about the history and modern significance of the Irish Claddagh ring).
+Other facilities that are on offer that you may not have thought of include a baggage storage service, first aid center, coin-operated telescopes, ATM, and even wheelchairs should you, or a friend requires one.
+There’s also a colorful array of gift and souvenir shops, selling everything from Cliffs of Moher branded merchandise to traditional Irish products like hand-knit wool sweaters, Gaelic music, and traditional Irish jewelry (ask about the history and contemporary significance of the Irish Claddagh ring).

 Cliffs of Moher Weather & Terrain

 Since the Cliffs of Moher are, unsurprisingly, outdoors, it’s advisable to be prepared for a few different Cliffs of Moher weather scenarios, particularly somewhere like Ireland, where sudden onsets of nasty weather are commonplace and often unpredictable.
-Plus, since these clifftops are located at a high elevation, the wind is often strong enough to push you backward!
-A packable rain jacket and a warm sweater are always advised, forget the umbrella it will get shredded in the wind.
+Plus, since these clifftops are high in elevation, the wind is usually strong enough to push you backward!
+A packable rain jacket and a warm sweater is a good idea, forget the umbrella it will get shredded in the wind.

-The paths that follow along the cliffs can be really muddy, especially after rainfall, so even though you don’t need to shell out for the latest model of intense, all-weather, all-terrain hiking boot, a basic outdoor \ walking shoe is recommended.
-This will help give you some grip and traction on the grassy dirt trails.
+The paths that follow along the cliffs can be muddy, especially after rainfall, so even though you don’t need to shell out for the latest model of an intense, all-weather, all-terrain hiking boot, an outdoor \ walking shoe is recommended.
+Boots will help give you some grip and traction on the grassy dirt trails.

-Be warned: some of these trails have no guard rails and visitors are advised to venture along some trails at their own discretion.
-If you are afraid of heights, this may be a good time to sit back and people watch.
-In case you are wondering, people do die every year at the Cliffs of Moher and someone I know lost her passport as it flew out of her hands and into the ocean.
+Be warned: some of these trails have no guard rails and visitors are advised to venture along some trails at their discretion.
+If you are afraid of heights, this may be a good time to sit back, and people watch.
+In case you are wondering, people do die every year at the Cliffs of Moher, and someone I know lost her passport as it flew out of her hands and into the ocean.
 Watch your footing.

 Popular Folklore around the Cliffs of Moher